 Dannenberg, Sanchez, Joseph, Capell, Joseph, Saul, “A Computer-Based Multi-Media Tutor for Beginning Piano Students,” Interface - Journal of New Music Research, 19(2-3), 1990, pp. 155-173.

 ABSTRACT:A fairly early but detailed report on the Piano Tutor.
-Most of the stuff in this article was implemented as described, so it is a pretty good architectural description.[Acrobat Version]
+Most of the stuff in this article was implemented as described, so it is a pretty good architectural description.[Adobe Acrobat (PDF) Version]

 The Piano Tutor provides computer-based instruction to beginning piano students.
 Intended as a supplement to traditional instruction, the Piano Tutor helps students by correcting mistakes before they become ingrained through practice and by teaching new material as soon as the student is ready.
 The Piano Tutor combines an expert system with state-of-the-art music recognition software and multimedia output devices to provide a stimulating learning environment that tailors instruction to the student's needs.